-- C. Types of buffers. - (1) Nonresidential/residential separation buffers.
-Type 1 buffer shall be provided wherever a nonresidential use abuts a residential use or a residentially zoned district.

-- (2) Single-family/multifamily separation buffers.
-Type 1 buffers shall be provided wherever a multifamily residential development, townhouse/attached development or a mobile home park abuts a single-family residential use or district. - (3) Reverse frontage buffers.
-Type 2 buffers shall be provided where a rear or side yard of any residential or nonresidential use abuts an arterial or collector road, or any existing perimeter street not part of a new development. - (4) Agriculture preservation buffer.
-Type 3 buffer yard shall be required where residential or nonresidential uses abut farmland. - (5) Visual screen for storage and maintenance activities.
-Type 4 buffer yard, which shall include fence and plantings sufficient to provide a visual screen. - (6) Parking lot periphery for commercial, institutional and office uses.
-Type 5 buffer, consisting of a landscaped area 20 feet in width provided at the periphery of all lots used for commercial, office or industrial activities.
+- (1) Nonresidential/residential separation buffers.
+Type 1 buffer yards shall be provided wherever a nonresidential use abuts a residential use or a residentially zoned district. - (2) Corner lot buffers.
+Type 1 buffer yards shall be provided on corner lots, to screen the building (on the side nearest to the adjoining road) from the road parallel to the side of the building.
+Corner lot buffers are not required if the placement of the building on the lot results in no side of the building being parallel to either road. - (3) Single-family/multifamily separation buffers.
+Type 1 buffer yards shall be provided wherever a multifamily residential development, townhouse/attached development or a mobile home park abuts a single-family residential use or district. - (4) Reverse frontage buffers.
+Type 2 buffer yards shall be provided where a rear or side yard of any residential or nonresidential use abuts an arterial or collector road, or any existing perimeter street not part of a new development. - (5) Agriculture preservation buffer.
+Type 3 buffer yards shall be required where residential or nonresidential uses abut land in agricultural use, including A1 Agricultural Use, A2 Nursery, A3 Intensive Agriculture, A5 Riding Academy, A6 Kennel-Commercial, A7 Agricultural Retail, and A8 Farmstead. - (6) Visual screen for storage and maintenance activities.
+Type 4 buffer yards shall be required around the perimeter of all outdoor storage and maintenance activities, which shall include fence and plantings sufficient to provide a visual screen. - (7) Parking lot periphery for commercial, industrial and office uses.
+Type 5 buffer yards, consisting of a landscaped area 15 feet in width, shall be required around the perimeter of all parking lots used for commercial, office or industrial activities.
 Where a larger buffer is required by other sections of this chapter, the larger buffer shall be provided. - D. Buffer dimension and planting requirements. - (1) Type 1 buffer.
 Buffer design and plant materials (nonresidential/residential separation buffer, single-family/multifamily separation buffer, and corner lot buffer) shall be as follows: - (a) Buffer width: minimum of 35 feet. - (b) Planted area: minimum width of 25 feet, planted to meander within the buffer area. - (c) An undulating berm shall be provided where, in the opinion of the Township, the planting of vegetation alone will not provide a visual barrier to shield the proposed development from surrounding roads or properties.
 In determining if a berm is necessary, the Township shall consider the slope of the land, existing vegetation, proposed setback from roads and neighboring properties, and whether or not road improvements will be made to perimeter roads.
 Where road improvements are made, including curb, road widening, or sidewalk, and existing vegetation (if any) is removed, berms may be required at the discretion of the Township.
+The undulating

-The undulating berms shall vary between three and six feet in height above proposed surrounding grade, and shall meander within the buffer yard without adversely affecting drainage.
+- berms shall vary between three and six feet in height above proposed surrounding grade, and shall meander within the buffer yard without adversely affecting drainage.
 Slope shall not be greater than three to one (horizontal to vertical). - (d) On corner lots, the buffer shall be required along the front yard between the street line and side of the dwelling.
 No buffer is required between the front of the dwelling and street line. - (e) Plant materials shall comply with the requirements of the following chart.